5 Reasons to Participate in the Classy Awards

 “I was delighted to join some of my Action Against Hunger colleagues and over 2,500 individuals for a very special evening at the Classy Awards, the largest awards ceremony for the nonprofit community in the world.
 Our Classy Award belongs to our colleagues in the D.R.
 Congo and throughout the world as well as you, our friends and supporters who make our work possible.
 Together we are creating brighter futures for children worldwide.”

 From And the Award Goes to … Action Against Hunger!
 By Mary Taylor, Director of External Relations, Action Against Hunger.

-5. To Become More Informed on Important Trends That Directly Impact Your Work
+5. To Become More Informed About Trends That Directly Impact Your Work

 This shift in how we look at disaster relief has impacted many organizations working in humanitarian aid, and is helping [our own organization] strengthen and build resiliency in communities around the world.”

-From 5 Things I Learned at the Collaborative + Classy Awards by Mary Dolan, Director of Communications, Operation USA.
+From 5 Things I Learned at the Collaborative and Classy Awards by Mary Dolan, Director of Communications, Operation USA.

 It can be difficult to quantify the true value of participating in the Classy Awards—how do you measure discovering a best practice to apply to your program’s strategy, or a new partnership that will help you advance your mission?
 To really grasp the worth of the Classy Awards, you’ll ultimately have to experience it for yourself.